penske-media-corp/pmc-vvv/README.md

    leverage features added by our custom utilities and take the place of the build script that previously handled tasks like installing `pmc-plugins` and a site's theme(s).

+## Updating `config.yml`

+This repo includes a node script that generates `config.yml`.
+It handles the boilerplate configuration while supporting the configuration options relevant to PMC.

+1. Update `sites.json` as needed.
+   1. If adding a new site, its entry in the array should be keyed by the primary domain.
+The list is ordered alphabetically!

+      Below is a configuration that illustrates the available options:
+      ```json
+      "example.com": {
+        "site_title_prefix": "Example",
+        "theme_repo": "git@bitbucket.org:penskemediacorp/pmc-spark.git",
+        "theme_slug": "",
+        "parent_theme_slug": "pmc-core-v2",
+        "grandchild_theme_repo": "",
+        "theme_dir_uses_vip": false
+      }
+      ```

+      Notes:
+      * `theme_slug` is optional.
+When omitted, the theme repo's slug is used;
+        in the above example, the slug would be `pmc-spark`.
+      * `grandchild_theme_repo` is optional and is used for international sites, such as Robb Report UK.
+      * `theme_dir_uses_vip` defaults to `false` and can be omitted unless set `true`.
+1. If necessary, run `npm install`.
+1. Run `node generate-config.js`.
+1. Commit the `sites.json` and `config.yml` changes.